 Using floured hands OR a spatula - bring the dough clumps together to form a cohesive dough (fold over the dough 2 - 3 times to help bring it together).
 Then flatten the dough into a disc shape.

-Place the dough disc in a gallon-size ziploc bag (12 x 12 inches in size), on a flat, smooth surface.
+Place the dough disc in a gallon-size ziploc bag (about 10 x 10 inches in size), on a flat, smooth surface.
 Without closing the bag, gently roll the dough using a rolling pin, maintaining an even thickness throughout the dough.
-Press/roll the dough into the bottom edge of the ziploc bag, and form a roughly 12 x 12 inch rectangle (about ⅜ of an inch thick).
+Press/roll the dough into the bottom edge of the ziploc bag, and form a roughly 10 x 10 inch square (about ⅜ of an inch thick).
 Keep the bag open while you do this to allow excess air to escape and prevent air bubbles from forming.
 This will help you easily roll out the dough to an even thickness.

 Once the dough is rolled out, seal the bag, and carefully place it on a sheet pan.
 Then transfer this to the fridge to chill for about 30 - 60 minutes, or until the dough is firm enough to cut through.